whales-collective/bob/backend/docs/bill/docker-compose-qa.md

 ## 7. How do I specify which Compose file to use?

-Use the `-f` flag: `docker-compose -f custom-compose.yml up`.
+Use the `-f` flag: `docker compose-f custom-compose.yml up`.
 You can also set the `COMPOSE_FILE` environment variable.

 ## 8. How do I build images with Docker Compose?